BulkiestPizza/Notes/Ancient History/Roman Slavery.md

 	-> Slaves aren't wearing much at all
 	-> Slaves appear to lifting heavy objects
 	-> Master is wearing a type of crown
+Source 5:
+Seneca the Younger (c.50BC), Letters 47
+Explicit:
+	-> Slaves were punished if they spoke without permission ->Slaves masters would eat too much
+	-> Seneca believes that the treatment of slaves is cruel and inhuman -> Slaves are made to clean up after dinner '